Hello and welcome to podcast of the Lotus Eaters episode 1263 on 30th of September 2025.

 Tie everything to this.

-Now I've given it a bit more thought, and in retrospect, I've decided that I absolutely nailed it first time round.
+Now, I've given it a bit more thought, and in retrospect, I've decided that I absolutely nailed it first time round.

-But it was a short video, it was only about six minutes long.
+It was only about six minutes long.

 But if you've got a low attention span, you can just go and watch that instead.

-We're gonna we're gonna dismantle all of that.
+We're going to dismantle all of that.

-So um number one, uh function creep.
+So number one, function creep.

 So apparently it's being introduced for immigration, which is obviously bullshit, obviously.

-Um, but it will inevitably expand into healthcare and banking and voting and internet use and travel.
+But it will inevitably expand into healthcare and banking and voting and internet use and travel.

-It will become over time a Chinese-style social credit system.
+It will become over time a Chinese style social credit system.

-Now, I'm I'm not reaching here.
+Now, I'm not reaching here.

-I know this because I've read um the UN sustainable development agenda.
+I know this because I've read the UN sustainable development agenda, what is commonly referred to as the 2030 plan.

-They want every country signed up to digital IDs, and the reason they want them signed up for digital IDs is because it then gives you an ability to launch a central bank digital currency where every single transaction can be tracked and stopped if they wish to.
+And the reason they want them signed up for digital IDs is because it then gives you an ability to launch a central bank digital currency where every single transaction can be tracked and stopped if they wish to.

-Um US Sustainable Development Goals Agenda 2030 pushes universal identity and it's under SGC uh 169 if you want to look it up, provide legal identity to legal identity for all as a prerequisite for accessing services, finance and mobility.
+US Sustainable Development Goals, Agenda 2030 pushes universal identity, and it's under SGC 16.9 if you want to look it up.

-So, in order for you to be able to move around, buy stuff and have access to any services, the prerequisite is going to be the digital ID.
+So in order for you to be able to move around, buy stuff and have access to any services, the prerequisite is going to be the digital ID.

 So it is a complete and total blanket control system.

-Um idea that money makes the world go round, you can't really function without money.
+The idea that money makes the world go round.

 Yes.

-And and they explicitly say that.
+And they explicitly say that.

-Um I'll give you another reference here.
+I'll give you another reference from here.

-But yeah, I mean it's absolutely what you said.
+But it's absolutely what you said.

 Or an AI.